drhlxiao/pystixsim/README.md

 The Spectrometer Telescope for Imaging X-rays (STIX) on Solar Orbiter is a hard X-ray imaging spectrometer covering the energy range from 4 to 150 keV.
 STIX observes hard X-ray bremsstrahlung emissions from solar flares and therefore provides diagnostics of the hottest ('10 MK) flare plasma while quantifying the location, spectrum, and energy content of flare-accelerated nonthermal electrons.

 stixsim  is a STIX imager simulator written in Python.
 It allows for simulations of count patterns observed by STIX  for sources with any shapes.
 In the simulator, each grid window is described as a set of polygons.
-For a point source at a given location, the polygons are then projected onto the detector plane, and the illuminated area on each pixel is determined using boolean operations with the shadows of the front and rear grids.
+For a point source at a given location, the polygons are then projected onto the detector plane, therefore the illuminated area on each pixel can be determined using boolean operations of the projected polygons.

 <a href="https://docs.google.com/presentation/d/12wVX86CBa87V-FSFBKRonBJIQk50MO23WgO1X3Y6ZDI/edit?usp=sharing">How it works </a>